SuyashPatil-max/SuyashPatil-max/README.md

 <p align="center">
-  Building practical machine learning systems that go beyond notebooks - from data and models to deployment and production.
+  Building practical machine learning systems that go beyond notebooks - from data and models to deployment, production and monitoring
 </p>

 <p align="center">